gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 67-cache-season
+## Current Branch: 68-past-seasons
-Cache the current season.
+Store the past seasons in a json file and serve up via endpoint.